pdobb/object_inspector/README.md

 ## Performance

-### Benchmarking ObjectInspector
+### Benchmarking Object Inspector

 ObjectInspetor is ~4x slower than Ruby's default inspect.

-Performance of ObjectInspector can be tested by playing the [ObjectInspector Benchmarking Script](https://github.com/pdobb/object_inspector/blob/master/scripts/benchmarking/object_inspector.rb) in the pry console for this gem.
+Performance of Object Inspector can be tested by playing the [Object Inspector Benchmarking Script](https://github.com/pdobb/object_inspector/blob/master/scripts/benchmarking/object_inspector.rb) in the pry console for this gem.

 ```ruby
 play scripts/benchmarking/object_inspector.rb